Transferring your domain name

 Your domain name's registration is looked after by a registrar, who deals with SIDN for you.
 You can transfer your domain name to another registrar whenever you like.
 The timing will depend on any agreements you have made with your registrar – the length of your contract, for example.
 The procedure for changing your registrar is described below.

 First, you need to select a new registrar.
-When looking around, you may find it useful to refer to the list of registrars on our website.
+When looking around, you may find it useful to refer to our

-To get your domain name transferred, you need the token that goes with your domain name.
-Your old registrar has the token and is obliged to give it to you within five days, if you ask for it.
+To get your domain name transferred, you need the token (unique ID number) for your domain name.
+Your existing registrar has the token and is obliged to give it to you within five days, if you ask for it.
 The exact procedure for getting the token differs from one registrar to another, so you need to check with your registrar.

 Next, you need to ask the new registrar to arrange for your domain name to be transferred.
 Your new registrar will need the token that you have obtained from your old registrar.

 Your new registrar will arrange the transfer of your domain name with SIDN.
 Provided that the transfer request is in order, the domain name is immediately transferred.
 We will then send confirmation to your administrative contact’s registered e-mail address.
 Both your old registrar and your new registrar receive confirmations as well.